Distributed Model Predictive Covariance Steering: Conclusion

 \section{Conclusion}

-In this work, we propose DMPCS, a novel distributed SMPC algorithm for multi-robot control under uncertainty.
+In this work, we propose DiMPCS, a novel distributed SMPC algorithm for multi-robot control under uncertainty.
 Our approach combines CS theory using the Wasserstein distance and ADMM into an MPC scheme, to ensure safety while achieving scalability and parallelization.
-Numerical simulations verify the performance of DMPCS in various multi-robot navigation problems.
-The increased safety capability of the proposed method is also illustrated by comparing with standard SMPC approaches.
+Numerical simulations verify the effectiveness of DiMPCS in various multi-robot navigation problems compared to other approaches.
+Finally, the applicability of the method on real robotic systems is verified through hardware experiments.